enrique-bustamante/stock-analysis/README.md

    '3a) Initialize arrays for starting price and ending price

    Dim startingPrice(11) As Single
    Dim endingPrice(11) As Single
    Dim volume(11) As Double
    Dim tickerIndex As Integer

+    'set up a variable to use in loops tickerIndex = 0

    '3b) Run a for loop to set all indexes to zero
    For i = 0 To 11

         startingPrice(i) = 0
         endingPrice(i) = 0